 - Trying to get things perfect the first time round

 - Not having clear goals

 The task batching is a time management system.
 The main idea behind this time management technique is to collect up a group of similar activities according to efforts and time required and do them all in one scoop.
 It will maximize creativity, concentration, ability, productivity, and mental sharpness while minimizes distraction, depression, stress, and fatigue.

 Can I have your attention?

 - Pull out your to-do list.
-(If you already haven’t it, just get it together.)
+(If you already haven’t, just get it together.)

-- Group similar tasks logically by their function and time taken to accomplish.
+- Group similar tasks logically by their function and time were taken to accomplish.